deliveroo/routemaster/README.md

 The `<uuid>` will be used as an HTTP Basic password to the client for authentication.

 The response is always empty.
-No side effect if already subscribed.
+No side effect if already subscribed to a given topic.
+If a previously subscribed topic is not listed, it will be unsubscribed.

 Possible statuses:

 - 204: Successfully subscribed to listed topics